chainx-org/ChainX/xpallets/gateway/Trustee.md

 The hot public key is obtained through **Coming** and used in **Coming**, and the cold addresses are also obtained through Coming but with a different mnemonic.

+# Responsibility

+Process user withdrawals.
+Required for each withdrawal:

+- Check the correctness of the output address and amount
+- Make sure there is no op_return in the output

 # Reward distribution

 After the renewal of the trust each month, the previous trust can apply to the Treasury for pcx to the trust multi-signature account.
 After the pcx is received, any member of the previous trust can distribute rewards through the interface shown in the figure below.